Blagoj5/baze-packages/advanced-results/README.md

-**Middleware** used for advanced querying Mongoose Documents for a specific Model trough GET request using the queries and parametars prvoided by the url . **It only works with MongoDB (mongoose) and expressjs**.
-It also provides **pagination**
+**Middleware** used for advanced querying Mongoose Documents for a specific Model through GET request using the queries and parameters provided by the URL . **It only works with MongoDB (mongoose) and expressjs**.
+Furthermore, it includes **pagination**

 ## Why use this middleware?

 **Benefits:**

 1. Advanced query for specific field in mongoose model
-2. Many available operators and operations that you can use just by passing them in the url
+2. Many available operators and operations that you can use just by passing them in the URL
-3. Special operators like ?all and ?q that provide global advanced query/search trough all fields in a mongoose model without worrying about what type is the field(Mongoose String, Mongoose ObjectId) or the query value(number, string, date)
+3. Special operators like ?all and ?q that provide global advanced query/search through all fields in a mongoose model without worrying about what type is the field(Mongoose String, Mongoose ObjectId) or the query value(number, string, date)
 4. Included Pagination

 **Additional examples about this middleware**: